Thorkee/FusionFly/README.md

 FusionFly implements robust validation and fallback mechanisms for each LLM step in the AI-assisted conversion pipeline:

 #### Format Conversion (First LLM)
+- **Script Generation**: LLM generates a complete Node.js script to process the input file
-- **Validation**: Specialized validator checks that output conforms to expected JSONL format with required fields
+- **Validation**: System executes the generated script and validates that output conforms to expected JSONL format
 - **Fallback Mechanism**:
-  - When conversion produces invalid output, the system captures specific errors (missing fields, invalid JSON, etc.)
+  - When the script fails to execute or produces invalid output, the system captures specific errors
   - Error details are fed back to the LLM in a structured format for improved retry
-  - The LLM is instructed to fix specific issues in its subsequent attempt
+  - The LLM is instructed to fix specific issues in its subsequent script generation attempt
   - System makes up to 3 attempts with increasingly detailed error feedback

 #### Location Extraction (Second LLM)
+- **Script Generation**: LLM generates a specialized Node.js script to extract location data from the first-stage output
-- **Validation**: Validates coordinates (latitude/longitude in correct ranges), timestamps, and required field presence
+- **Validation**: System executes the script and validates coordinates (latitude/longitude in correct ranges), timestamps, and required field presence
 - **Fallback Mechanism**:
-  - Detects missing or invalid location data in extraction output
+  - Detects script execution errors or missing/invalid location data in extraction output
   - Provides field-specific guidance to the LLM about conversion issues
   - Includes examples of proper formatting in error feedback
   - Retries with progressive reinforcement learning pattern

 #### Schema Conversion (Third LLM)
+- **Script Generation**: LLM generates a specialized Node.js script to transform location data to target schema format
-- **Validation**: Ensures strict conformance to target schema structure with proper nesting and field types
+- **Validation**: System executes the script and ensures strict conformance to target schema structure with proper nesting and field types
 - **Fallback Mechanism**:
-  - Validates against a formal schema definition
-  - For GNSS data: Validates position_lla structure with latitude_deg, longitude_deg, and altitude_m fields
-  - For IMU data: Validates quaternion orientation and acceleration vectors
+  - Detects schema validation errors and provides detailed feedback
-  - Feeds schema violations back to the LLM with structural correction instructions
+  - Makes multiple attempts with increasingly specific instructions
+  - Ensures final output conforms to required data structure

 #### Unit Testing
 - Comprehensive test suite covers each LLM step with: